cody-eding/gvWUPHF/README.md

 ## Overview

 A simple FastAPI application receives alerts via HTTPS REST API calls.
-The application stores the alerts in a RabbitMQ message queue and the subsequently processes the alerts to various destinations.
+The application stores the alerts in a RabbitMQ message queue and then subsequently processes the alerts to various destinations.

 Currently the application supports the following services: